Life Lesson from Zacchaeus Luke 19:1-10 GBBC 28/09/2025

-His life was similar to that of most people who are outwardly religious but spiritually depraved.
+His life was similar to that of most people who are outwardly religious, but spiritually empty.
 He had the knowledge of God but little desire to be right with God in his own life.
-People generally have expectations of those that claim to believe God but believe those expectations do not apply to themselves.
+People generally have expectations of those that claim to believe God, but believe those expectations do not apply to themselves.
 They justify their actions as being necessary to meet their own material, emotional, and spiritual needs.

-I would like to Illustrate with the attitude of Greg, an engineer that I worked with, of Irish descent and strong catholic ties that we might remember that the case of Zacchaeus is not buried in the past, but part of people’s lives today.
-He told me that he loved being Catholic as he could do almost all that he desired to do and then simply confess and receive works that he must do to receive forgiveness.
-We often spoke of the Lord and I believe that if he heard that Jesus was going to come to town, he would do all that he could to see Him, as Zacchaeus had done.
-I told Greg that he could see the Lord in the Scriptures anytime he would and that if he ever truly saw the person of the Lord in the Word, he might repent, turn to Him for salvation and be changed forever – saved through the glorious power of God.
+Illustrate with the attitude of an engineer that I worked with strong religious ties.
+He told me that he loved being as he could do almost all that he desired to do and then simply confess and receive forgiveness.
+We often spoke of the Lord and I believe that if he heard that Jesus was going to come to town, he would do all that he could to see Him.
+I told Greg that he could see the Lord in the Scriptures anytime he would, and that if he ever truly saw the person of the Lord in the Word, he might repent, turn to Him for salvation and be changed forever – saved through the glorious power of God.
+I believe, he, and billions of others, are just like Zacchaeus.

 In the account of Zacchaeus, we are introduced to a Jew that would keep the law in order to maintain his position, depending on religious works to satisfy his conscience, but had no interest in spiritual things.
 We see him characterized as –